psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - This is the most common approach.
 - Each user, service account or server component is binded to a role.
 - There is a role file defining the permissions for that role.
-- There is a role
+- There is a role binding file that binds a user to a role.

 Node